 The Music Together curriculum includes a mix of original songs and traditional tunes from the folk, jazz, and world music traditions in a variety of tonalities and meters.
 By presenting a range of musical styles from lyrical to blues, from folk to boogie, Music Together provides children with a rich music experience that stimulates and supports their growing music skills and understanding.

-Each semester, families receive two CDs—one for home and one for on-the-go—along with an illustrated songbook full of music-making ideas.
-In addition, families new to the program receive a parent guide DVD and booklet, "Music Together at Home: Helping Your Child Grow Musically."
+Each semester, families receive a CD and online streaming through the Music Together app, along with an illustrated songbook full of music-making ideas and geared toward literacy involvement at home.
+In addition, families new to the program receive a parent guide booklet, "Music Together at Home: Helping Your Child Grow Musically."